-Except when streaming the backup image with --backup-image=-, if --backup-image does not give a full path name, this is how mysqlbackup interprets the value of the option:
+Except when --backup-image=-, if the --backup-image option is used but its value is not a full file path, this is how mysqlbackup interprets the value of the option:

 - For backup-to-image operations, mysqlbackup takes the value of --backup-image as a path relative to the location specified by --backup-dir.
 If the --with-timestamp option is also used, the backup image is then saved in a subdirectory that bears the timestamp in its name under the backup directory. - For copy-back-and-apply-log and single-file operations other than backup-to-image, mysqlbackup takes the value of --backup-image as a path relative to the current working directory in which the mysqlbackup command is run.